DeepHiveMind/gateway_to_DeepReinforcementLearning_DeepNN/README.md

 <p>  <b> World of Deep Reinforcement Learning- Powering Self Evolving System</b>  is a reference to series of blog posts and videos 🆕 about Deep Reinforcement Learning, where you'll be introduced to <b> the main DeepRL algorithms, and how to implement them with Tensorflow.</b>

-## FAQ on DL/ML/AI
+## FAQ on DL ML AI
 Please refer to [FAQ on DL/ML/AI](README_FAQ_Interview_DL_ML_AI.md) for * FAQs / Interview questions*.

-## References to the Constructs and Tools of AI/ML
+## References to the Constructs and Tools of AI ML

 | | | | |
 |-|-|-|-|